omussell/homelab/design/implementation.md

 [RFC8106]: https://tools.ietf.org/html/rfc8106

 The major benefit of this approach is that you do not have to make any manual configurations for the location of the DNS servers on any of your clients.
 However, one of the drawbacks is experienced during the initial bootstrap when the DNS servers do not yet exist.
 So the DNS servers will need to have their stub resolvers configured manually.

+Since we have a robust DNSSEC implementation available, it makes sense to store as much crypto/public keys in there as possible rather than having them spread over multiple mechanisms.
+So rather than TLS certs in 3rd party PKI, SMIME certs in LDAP, SSH host keys in known_hosts files and IPsec public keys distributed manually, you can have TLSA, SMIMEA, SSHFP and IPSECKEY Resource Records stored securely in DNS.

+It is also important for us to have this information in DNS so that it can potentially be referenced by other organisations.
+If another org needs to access a website, it needs to be secured with TLS which is validated by the TLSA record via DANE.
+Likewise, if a person in another organisation wants to send an email, they need to know the TLS cert to secure the TLS communication and also the SMIME certificate to encrypt the email itself.
+By publishing the TLSA record and SMIMEA records in DNS, the other organisation can access this information and be confident that the records are accurate.

 Immutable NanoBSD Provisioning
 ---